STATE OF NEW YORK

 February 22, 2021

-Introduced by Sen. KAVANAGH -- read twice and
+Introduced by Sens.
+KAVANAGH, BIAGGI, KRUEGER, MAY -- read twice and

 ordered printed, and when printed to be committed to the Committee on

 AN ACT to amend the environmental conservation law, in relation to

-establishing a carpet stewardship program
+establishing a carpet collection program

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows: